Private healthcare facilities are now widely available again and ready to see private patients.*

 Make sure we have your up-to-date email address so we can keep you up to date about how we’re here for you

-Visit the NHS' Coronavirus (COVID-19) (external link) resource for important information and guidance – including advice about staying at home to avoid getting coronavirus.
+Visit the NHS' Coronavirus (COVID-19) (external link) for the latest NHS information and advice about coronavirus (COVID-19), including information on social distancing and changes to everyday life.

-If you are looking for information regarding how coronavirus may affect your travel plans, please follow the guidance of the Foreign and Commonwealth Office (external link).
+For information on how coronavirus may affect your travel plans, please follow the guidance of the Foreign and Commonwealth Office (external link).

-The commonest symptoms are a high temperature and a new, continuous cough.
-In addition, the sense of smell can be lost (anosmia) or changed, which can also lead to changes in the sense of taste.
-If you are concerned that you may have coronavirus visit the NHS 111 online (external link) coronavirus service.
+The main symptoms are a high temperature, a new, continuous cough and a loss or change to your sense of smell or taste.
+If you are concerned that you may have coronavirus visit NHS 111 online (external link) coronavirus service.